-Examples for external cues
+Examples of memory cues

 - If you need to remember to floss your teeth, you can put the box with the floss on top of your tube of toothpaste.